Am I the Only One Who Watched Terminator?

 The Pentagon now has an office dedicated to AI systems for warfare.
 Tech companies are pouring billions into AI infrastructure and eyeing military contracts to monetize it.
 Alphabet alone plans $75 billion in AI investments.

-Meanwhile OpenAI, once the poster child for AI safety, will now provide GPT models to U.S. national labs for nuclear weapons research, “to reduce nuclear risk,” they claim.
+Meanwhile OpenAI, once the poster child for AI safety, will now provide GPT models to U.S. National Labs for nuclear weapons research, “to reduce nuclear risk,” they claim.
 Critics aren’t convinced.

 The Tech World Is Split